agda/cubical/CONTRIBUTING.md

   of the file.
 All definitions should be maximally universe polymorphic.

-- Make reasonably many arguments implicit, but don't overdo it.
+- Make reasonably many arguments implicit.
 If you find yourself having to provide some argument explicitly most of the time then it should not be implicit.
 The same applies the other way around, if some argument most often can be replaced by `_` then it should be made implicit.

 - Use `Type ℓ` for universes (so `Set ℓ` is not allowed in order to avoid confusion with the type of h-sets).